Disney's Animal Kingdom: Asia

+Former areas

 DinoLand U.S.A.

-DinoLand U.S.A. is set in the fictional American rural locale of Diggs County and is themed around dinosaurs and other extinct prehistoric life.
-The area is anchored by the Dino Institute, a palaeontological facility which is home to Dinosaur, a dark thrill ride loosely inspired by the film of the same name, featuring a trip through time to the Late Cretaceous.
-Just outside the institute is "Dino-Sue", a casting of a Tyrannosaurus rex fossil that is the most complete yet found.
+DinoLand U.S.A. was set in the fictional American rural locale of Diggs County and was themed around dinosaurs and other extinct prehistoric life.
+The area was anchored by the Dino Institute, a palaeontological facility which was home to Dinosaur, a dark thrill ride loosely inspired by Disney's 2000 animated film of the same name, featuring a trip through time to the Late Cretaceous.
+Just outside the institute was "Dino-Sue", a casting of a Tyrannosaurus rex fossil that is the most complete yet found.
+At the nearby Boneyard, there was a multi-leveled playground area with a Columbian mammoth fossil to be uncovered and a cast skeleton of a Brachiosaurus.
+Adjacent to the Institute and its surrounding facilities, was Chester and Hester's Dino-Rama, which recalled the many roadside attractions that were once scattered throughout the United States, being constructed by the owners of an old gas station hoping to take advantage of the tourism business the institute has brought in.
+The area featured Primeval Whirl, a steel Wild Mouse spinning roller coaster, the TriceraTop Spin aerial carousel ride, carnival games, and gift shops.

-At the eastern edge of DinoLand U.S.A. is the Theater in the Wild, which hosts Finding Nemo: The Big Blue...and Beyond!, a musical stage show based on the story of the 2003 animated film Finding Nemo.

-Former and unbuilt areas
+Like the other sections of Disney's Animal Kingdom, there were animals on display.
+These animals, such as the American crocodile, Red-legged seriema, Abdim's stork and Asian forest tortoise, were featured due to their evolutionary links to the age of the dinosaurs.
+The area was sponsored by McDonald's until 2009.

 Camp Minnie-Mickey

-Camp Minnie-Mickey was themed as a rustic summer camp, built as a placeholder on the location where Beastly Kingdom was intended to be built.
-This section was a meet and greet with various Disney characters and later hosted Festival of the Lion King.
+Camp Minnie-Mickey was themed as a rustic summer camp in the American wilderness, built as a placeholder on the location where Beastly Kingdom was intended to be built.
+This section was a meet and greet with various Disney characters and was the original home of Festival of the Lion King as well as the show Pocahontas and her Forest Friends.
 The area closed on January 5, 2014, and was replaced by Pandora – The World of Avatar.